 HIGHLIGHTS

-• The Nothing Phone (4a) price in Nepal starts at Rs.
-58,499 for the 8/128GB variant.
+- The Nothing Phone (4a) price in Nepal starts at Rs.
+64,999 for the 8/128GB variant.

-We’ve already said that Nothing set the bar high, but if you’re wondering why exactly then, let me give you a quick flashback.
+We’ve already said that Nothing set the bar high, but if you’re wondering why exactly, then let me give you a quick flashback.
 The design was clean, the Essential Key was surprisingly useful, performance was solid for the price, and most importantly, the 2x optical telephoto lens was the standout for the segment.

-Now with the Nothing Phone (4a), the company has removed a few things while upgrading others.
+Now, with the Nothing Phone (4a), the company has removed a few things while upgrading others.
 But the real question is: Can it live up to the hype of its predecessor, or will it fall short?
 Let’s dive into the overview and find out:

-ALSO READ: Nothing Mobiles Price in Nepal (April 2026 Updated)
+ALSO READ: Nothing Mobiles Price in Nepal (July 2026 Updated)

 Nothing Phone (4a) Overview